Prairie Evaporite Formation: Relationship to Other Units

 The contact between the Prairie Evaporite Formation and the underlying Keg River Formation (in the north) and Winnipegosis Formation (in the south) is sharp and conformable.
 The contact with the overlying Watt Mountain Formation (in the north) and Second Red Bed Member of the Dawson Bay Formation (in the south) is sharp and disconformable.

 The northern limit of the formation occurs at about 58° north latitude in Alberta, where the Prairie Evaporite grades into the anyhdritic Muskeg Formation through a decrease in its halite content and an increase in its anhydrite content.
 Along its eastern and southern margins the formation grades into the breccia that results from the dissolution of its halite and anhydrite.
 Along its western margin it thins to zero at its depositional limit.

 Economic Significance

 Potash and Salt

 In Saskatchewan, underground mining of potash is conducted to depths of about 1100 m, and solution mining is used at greater depths.
-Reserves suitable for underground and solution mining have been estimated at about 14 billion tonnes (15 billion short tons) and more than 42 billion tonnes (46 billion short tons), respectively.
+Reserves suitable for underground and solution mining have been estimated at 14 billion tonnes (15 billion short tons) and more than 42 billion tonnes (46 billion short tons), respectively.
 As of 2003, there were 2 solution mines and 8 conventional mines operating in Saskatchewan.

 Salt is produced primarily as a byproduct of potash mining.
 For practical purposes, the salt reserves of the Prairie Evaporite Formation are essentially unlimited.